gstelang/golang-data-structures/README.md

 # Fun problems
 1. Implement a Circular Queue (FIFO) using an array.
-2. Implement a Stack using two Queues.
+2. Implement a Stack using 2 Queues.
-3. Implement a Queue using two Stacks.
+3. Implement a Queue using 2 Stacks.
-4. Implement a Stack with getMiddle() operation in constant time.
+4. Implement a Stack with getMiddle() operation in O(1).
 5. Find the Kth Largest Element in a stream of integers.
-6. Design a Least Recently Used (LRU) Cache (get/put in constant time)
+6. Design a LRU Cache (get/put in constant time)
-7. LRU Cache with a Frequency Counter (LFU Cache).
+7. LRU Cache with a Frequency Counter.
 8. Implement a hit counter to count hits received in the past 5 minutes.
-9. Find Median from Data Stream.
+9. Find Median from data stream.
 Add numbers to a data structure and find the median of the current data stream in O(log n) time.

 # Advanced use cases
 1. Set associative array